 - Brooms Head

-It’s one of those places you go to for total relaxation.
+It is one of those places you go to for total relaxation.
 It’s perfect for surfers and only an hours drive from Byron Bay!
-It’s often overlooked because of the popular destinations surrounding Brooms Head but this untouched paradise is worth the extra stopover and perfect for a few days camping near the beach.
+Bromms head is often overlooked because of the popular destinations surrounding BH, but this untouched paradise is worth the extra stopover and perfect for a few days camping near the beach.

 - Tin Can Bay